Routine vs. Rhythm

 With routine comes the comfort of familiarity and security; an aid to help make sense of the world around us and where we fit in.
 We feel safe when we know what will happen next.
 A shared structure to the day, week, month, seasons and year within a family or setting helps to build a community with collective experiences and hopes.
-Yet often a routine can feel rigid and stifling and loaded with expectations and time constraints.
+Yet often a routine can feel rigid and stifling and loaded with expectations and time constraints, rhythm is different.

 As an early years teacher, before having my daughter, my life (and that of my children) enjoyed many of the benefits of routine, but struggled continually with our nemesis – the clock!
 Days when we didn’t want to stop for break time at 10.30 am as we were on a roll.
 Days when everyone seemed to be hungry and there was still half an hour until lunch.
 Or when it was a blisteringly hot day, but our turn to do PE.
 These imposed restraints interrupted our beautiful flow.
 So, when our daughter Floss arrived I knew I wanted to find a way to have a sense of routine without the hindrance of time.
 I started to do a little research and found the idea of rhythm.